White nationalism: Hungary

 Hungarian Prime Minister Viktor Orbán stated in 2018 that "we do not want to be diverse and do not want to be mixed: we do not want our own colour, traditions and national culture to be mixed with those of others."
 In 2022, he stated that "we do not want to become peoples of mixed-race," praising The Camp of the Saints and referring specifically to the admixture of Europeans and non-European migrants, commenting that racially mixed countries "are no longer nations."
+Two days later in Vienna, he clarified that he was talking about cultures and not about race.
 Laura Barrón-López of PBS described his ideology as white nationalist.
 White nationalists of the American alt-right and the European identitarian movements enthusiastically support Orbán's policies.
 Some have personally migrated there and collaborated with the political party Jobbik.